saltyrtc/saltyrtc-meta/Protocol.md

 ### Cookie

 The cookie is being used for two things at the same time.
 First of all, it resembles a challenge that needs to be repeated by the other peer.
 The peer can thereby prove that he has the private key for the public key he transmitted.
 Furthermore, the cookie occupies the first 16 bytes of the 24 bytes long nonce.
 Each peer uses his own cookie for outgoing messages.
-To ensure that nonces are unique per shared secret, the peers are required to choose different cookies.
+To ensure that nonces are unique per shared secret, the server and the peers MUST choose different cookies.

 ### Channel Number